 Pick white plates so the meal pops off the plate.

-This is when having a big island in the kitchen works in my favor!
+This is when having a big island in my kitchen worked in my favor!
 Build the plate, starting with the chicken and then adding the red onion.
 Finally, add the heirloom tomatoes, avocados, corn, the cherry tomatoes, and the dressing!
 I use extra heirloom tomatoes and grilled corn just because!

 Once the plate is done, I serve it plated to the guests.
 No one minds there are different types of food “touching each other” on the plate.
 Seriously – prepare to watch your guests lick the plate when they are finished!